Soup kitchen: History

 The earliest occurrences of soup kitchens are difficult to identify.
-Throughout history, societies have invariably recognized a moral obligation to feed the hungry.
+Throughout history, societies have invariably recognized a moral obligation to feed hungry people.
 The philosopher Simone Weil wrote that feeding the hungry when one has resources to do so is the most obvious obligation of all.
 She also said that as far back as Ancient Egypt, it was believed that people needed to show they had helped the hungry in order to justify themselves in the afterlife.
 Soup has long been one of the most economical and simple ways to supply nutritious food to large numbers of people.

+In the Ayyubid dynasty, soup kitchens called "Takiyyas" emerged, besides providing food to the poor, they also served as shelters, and often served religious purposes.
+One of the earliest known such soup kitchens is the Abrahamic hospice in the Old City of Hebron, established in 1279CE by Sultan Qalawun, it continues to operate to this day.